-- Where practicable and subject to the individual grant program procedure, an Assessment Panel will be appointed and may comprise a mix of community representatives and council officers, or an Assessment Panel made up of council officers only. - Assessment Panels that comprise council officers only should include officers who are subject matter experts as well as at least one officer representative from an unrelated department. - Council officers that assist applicants with information or support to complete their applications, or with the administration of a particular grant program, will not become members of relevant grant assessment panel they help to administer or support as part of their role. - Community representatives can only be appointed to one grant Assessment Panel at any time. - The Assessment Panel will be led by a Chair (a Council officer) and the Chair will be supported by an officer responsible for administrative oversight of the particular program.
-This officer will provide the Chair with the following support: - Confirmation that the grant application and evaluation process were completed in accordance with the Grant Framework Policy and individual grant procedure. - Confirmation that all queries were resolved, to the extent possible, before initial assessments were made. - That no conflicts of interest were identified among assessment panel members or applicants (or if identified, were managed in accordance with Council's Governance Rules). - A panel assessment report that outlines all matters relevant to the application and the assessor's initial assessment. - Any other issues of relevance to the individual grant. - The Chair will then lead the Assessment Panel through a consensus decision making process. - Where the collective Assessment Panel decision differs from any prior individual assessment, a collective agreement will be reached.
-These recommendations will be noted in the Minutes. - Written assessment will be recorded for each application including the reason for approval or decline and where relevant, the reason why an application did not receive the full allocation.
+- 6.6.1 Where practicable and subject to the individual grant program procedure, an Assessment Panel will be appointed and may comprise: - 6.6.1.1 a mix of community representatives and Council officers, - 6.6.1.2 Council officers only, - 6.6.1.3 community representatives only. - 6.6.2 Assessment Panels that comprise Council officers only should include officers who are subject matter experts as well as at least one officer representative from an unrelated department. - 6.6.3 Council officers that assist applicants with information or support to complete their applications, or with the administration of a particular grant program, will not become members of relevant grant assessment panel they help to administer or support as part of their role. - 6.6.4 Community representatives can only be appointed to one grant Assessment Panel at any time. - 6.6.5 The Assessment Panel will be led by a Chair (a Council officer) and the Chair will be supported by an officer responsible for administrative oversight of the particular program.
+This officer will provide the Chair with the following support: - Confirmation that the grant application and evaluation process were completed in accordance with the Grant Framework Policy and individual grant procedure. - Confirmation that all queries were resolved, to the extent possible, before initial assessments were made. - Any conflicts of interest that were identified among assessment panel members or applicants were managed in accordance with Council's Governance rules.

-- Panel assessment meetings will be minuted and saved in Council's central record system, Knox Explorer. - A report containing the Assessment Panel's recommendations will be prepared by the Council officer responsible for administrative oversight of the particular grant program.
+- A Panel Assessment report that outlines all matters relevant to the application and the assessor's initial assessment. - Any other issues of relevance to the individual grant. - The Chair will then lead the Assessment Panel through a consensus decision making process. - Where the collective Assessment Panel decision differs from any prior individual assessment, a collective agreement will be reached.
+These recommendations will be noted in the Minutes. - Written assessment will be recorded for each application including the reason for approval or decline and where relevant, the reason why an application did not receive the full allocation. - Panel Assessment meetings will be minuted and saved in Council's central record system, Knox Explorer. - A report containing the Assessment Panel's recommendations will be prepared by the Council officer responsible for administrative oversight of the particular grant program.
 All recommendations of Grant Assessment Panels will go to Council for approval, except those made under delegation of the CEO.